eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

 You will learn how to write, plan, and apply Terraform configurations to create an Azure storage account, enable the static website feature, and upload content.

+These are the resources that will be created as part of this exercise:  a random string, an Azure storage account, and Azure storage blobs for `index.html` and `image.jpeg` files.

 **Note:**
 The `web` directory contains all static files for your website.